Alphonse Juin: Early years

-Alphonse Juin was born at Bône (now Annaba) in French Algeria on 16 December 1888, the only son of Victor Pierre Juin, a soldier who became a gendarme after 15 years of military service, mostly in Algeria, and his wife Précieuse Salini, the daughter of another soldier and who had become a gendarme.
+Alphonse Juin was born at Bône (now Annaba) in French Algeria on 16 December 1888, the only son of Victor Pierre Juin, a soldier who became a gendarme after 15 years of military service, mostly in Algeria, and his wife Précieuse Salini, the daughter of another soldier who had also become a gendarme.
 He was named after his paternal grandfather.
 When he was six, his family moved to Constantine, where he went to primary school, and learnt Arabic from the local boys.
 In 1902 he was awarded a bursary to study at the Lycée d'Aumale in Constantine.